Planar graphs without normally adjacent short cycles: Introduction

 This implies the $3$-choosability of planar graphs without adjacent cycles of length at most $8$. \begin{theorem}[Liu and Li \cite{MR3983123}] Every planar graph without adjacent cycles of length at most $8$ is $3$-choosable. \end{theorem}

-The aim of this paper is to further improve \autoref{NON} to the following result by allowing adjacent cycles of length $6$ to $8$ and changing the condition on precolored vertices from faces to cycles.
+The first goal of this paper is to further improve \autoref{NON} to the following result by allowing adjacent cycles of length $6$ to $8$ and changing the condition on precolored vertices from faces to cycles.
 But before we state the main theorem, it's necessary to give a new concept.
-A cycle is {\bf normal} if each vertex not on it has at most two neighbors on the cycle.
-The abnormal $12^{-}$-cycles can only be the 12-cycle as in \autoref{abnormal}.
+A cycle is \textbf{abnormal} if it is the $11$- or $12$-cycle in a subgraph isomorphic to a configuration in \autoref{abnormal}.
+A cycle is \textbf{normal} if it is not an abnormal cycle.
 A $d$-vertex, $d^{+}$-vertex or $d^{-}$-vertex is a vertex of degree $d$, at least $d$, or at most $d$ respectively.
 Similar definitions can be applied to faces and cycles.

-\begin{restatable}{theorem}{MR} Let $G$ be a plane graph without $5^{-}$-cycles normally adjacent to $8^{-}$-cycles.
+Let $\mathscr{G}$ be the class of plane graphs without triangles normally adjacent to $8^{-}$-cycles, without $4$-cycles normally adjacent to $6^{-}$-cycles, and without normally adjacent $5$-cycles.

+\begin{restatable}{theorem}{MR} Let $G$ be a graph in $\mathscr{G}$.
 Let $S$ be a set of vertices of $G$ such that $|S| \leq 1$ or $S$ consists of all vertices on a normal cycle of $G$.
 Let $\mathscr{M}$ be a $3$-matching assignment for $G$ such that $\mathscr{M}$ is consistent on every closed walk of length three in $G$.
-If $|S| \leq 12$, then every $\mathscr{M}$-coloring $\phi$ of $G[S]$ can be extended to an $\mathscr{M}$-coloring $\varphi$ of $G$. \end{restatable} \begin{remark} The graph in \autoref{abnormal} is a plane graph without $5^{-}$-cycles normally adjacent to $8^{-}$-cycles.
-It is observed that not every $\mathscr{M}$-coloring of the $12$-cycle can be extended to the whole graph.
-Thus, we require the condition that $S$ consists of all vertices on a "normal" cycle. \end{remark} The following result is a direct consequence of \autoref{MR}, and it improves \autoref{adj8-}. \begin{theorem} Every planar graph without $5^{-}$-cycles normally adjacent to $8^{-}$-cycles is $3$-choosable. \end{theorem}
+If $|S| \leq 12$, then every $\mathscr{M}$-coloring $\phi$ of $G[S]$ can be extended to an $\mathscr{M}$-coloring of $G$. \end{restatable} \begin{remark} The graphs in \autoref{abnormal} are in the class $\mathscr{G}$.
+It is observed that not every $\mathscr{M}$-coloring of the $11$- or $12$-cycle can be extended to the whole graph.
+Thus, we require the condition that $S$ consists of all vertices on a ``normal'' cycle.
+On the other hand, we find all the non-extendable $12^{-}$-cycles. \end{remark}

+\begin{enumerate}[label = \textbf{Observation:}, leftmargin = 16ex] \item Every $10^{-}$-cycle is normal.
+For a normal $12^{-}$-cycle $\mathcal{O}$, every vertex not on $\mathcal{O}$ has at most two neighbors on $\mathcal{O}$.
+Every edge on an abnormal $12^{-}$-cycle is contained in a $4$-, $5$-, $6$- or $7$-cycle. \end{enumerate}